Chronograph | early production | steel

 In 1984, Muller designed his first tourbillon wristwatch, at a time when the complication was scarce.
 The tourbillon in wristwatch form only really came into being in the following years, with Muller claiming the first-ever exposed, dial-side tourbillon with this piece.
 A few years later, in 1991, he would form his eponymous brand, with the title "Master of Complications", looking to offer distinctive pieces to collectors.

-Limited to 50 pieces, this Special Limited Edition Chronograph is classical in its execution.
-The design is that of a two-register chronograph, with a two-tone silver dial and applied Breguet numerals.
-The brushed, silver subsidiary dials and tachymeter track form an appealing contrast against the darker, central portion of the dial.
-Based on the angle and intensity of the light, it displays a range of different shades, due to the variance in finishing, colour and texture.
+Limited to 40 pieces, this Master of Complications Limited Edition Chronograph is classical in its execution.
+The design is that of a three-register chronograph, with a glossy black dial and silver applied indexes and Breguet numeral at 12 o'clock.
+The brushed subsidiary dials and surrounding silver rings form an appealing contrast against the even, central portion of the dial.
+Depending on the angle and intensity of the light, they almost appear to emerge from the rest of the dial.

-The case is very distinct with its polished, stepped concave bezel and contrasting brushed lugs.
-The three-piece construction gives the watch a bold presence on the wrist, measuring 36mm in diameter.
+The case is very distinct with its polished, stepped concave bezel and contrasting brushed outer portion.
+The three-piece construction gives the watch a bold presence on the wrist, measuring 37mm in diameter.
 Cased in stainless steel, it is reminiscent of the sought after Patek Philippe chronographs of times past.

 |Functions:||chronograph, hours, minutes, sub-seconds|